top of page

 Mar 26, 2024

-The Universe is best represented as a Block.
-Every possible value of every variable is encoded in that Block.
-Space and time are not native to the Block, but they are potentially emergent from the variables in the Block.
+The Universe is best represented as a multi-dimensional Block.
+Every possible value of every potential variable is encoded in that Block.
+Space and time are not native to this Block, nor is any other ordering principle.

 Not every possible combination of states constitutes a proper cross section.
-Determining the minimal requirements that a collection of states must meet to constitute a proper cross section is the province of science.
-Physical laws, as we discover them and to the extent that they are laws, constitute some of those minimal conditions.
+Determining the minimal requirements that a collection of states must meet to be a proper slice is the province of science.
+The laws of physics are (at least some of) those minimal conditions.

-According to Pierre-Simon Laplace (Classical Determinism), for any given value of any given variable, there exists one and only one proper cross section.
-Once any one variable takes on a defined value, all other variables on that surface take on defined values as well.
+According to Pierre-Simon Laplace (Classical Determinism), there exists one and only one proper cross section.
+Once any one variable takes on a defined value (position + momentum), all other variables on that surface take on defined values as well.
+Perhaps there might have been other proper cross sections, but we’ll never know.
+Once a single variable expresses a value, it’s game over…one and done.
+(Laplace did not know about Heisenberg Uncertainty.)

-In computer science, only two values are allowed: 0 or 1, sometimes represented as + or -, but the number of variables (bits) is enormous.
-According to Laplace, you may have a google of bits but you still have only 2 possible Worlds (the World and its Anti-World).
-On the other hand, according to Everett, you only need 10 bits (still just 2 values) to generate over 1,000 possible Worlds.
-Worst of all, neither algorithm offers any way to ‘prefer’ any one possible arrangement over another.
+In computer science, only two values are allowed: 0 or 1, sometimes represented as + or -; but the number of variables (bits) is enormous.
+According to Laplace, you may have a google of bits but you still have at most 2 possible Worlds (the World and, I suppose, its Anti-World).
+On the other hand, according to Everett, ‘every time a bell rings an angel gets its wings’.
+Oops!
+Wrong story.
+I meant to say, “Every time a variable acquires a binary value, a new World is born.”
+Every data point, every bit, bifurcates the universe.

 Even though neither Laplace nor Everett can be debunked mathematically, their models are not very satisfying.
-One is totally rigid; the other is wildly chaotic.
-One is fixed, the other grows super-exponentially.
-The problem is that neither remotely resembles the World we experience.
-Our World is stable but not frozen, dynamic but not chaotic.
+One is totally rigid and spare; the other, wildly chaotic and extravagant.
+Neither remotely resembles the World as we experience it.
+Our World is stable but not frozen, dynamic but not disordered.

-Fortunately, there is a model that accounts for order and creativity:
+Fortunately, there is a model that accounts for order and novelty:

 A